 The context: Jesus’ death

 This section of Matthew is about Jesus’ death.
 It begins in verse 2 with Jesus mentioning his death.
 It moves in verse 3 to the conspiracy to kill Jesus.
 And in verse 12, Jesus connects the anointing with his burial.

-And right after Jesus says that this story will be told around the world, Matthew tells us in verse 14 that Judas went out and conspired with the chief priests to betray Jesus.
-This was the event that was the last straw for Judas.
+Right after Jesus says that this story will be told around the world, Matthew tells us in verse 14 that Judas went out and conspired with the chief priests to betray Jesus.
+This anointing with perfume was the last straw for Judas.
 He was so upset about this waste of money that he went out to betray his master for 30 pieces of silver – ironically, money that he himself would waste.
 He eventually saw that there was something more important than money – but that is a different story.
 Our focus today is on the story of what the woman did.
 That is the story that must be told everywhere the gospel goes.

 Many of Jesus’ own actions were object lessons for spiritual truths.
 He did many more miracles than could be recorded in the Bible, but some are reported to us because they have special significance.

 This is also true of what this woman did for Jesus.
 What she did illustrates for us some lessons about the sacrifice of Jesus Christ.
 It also pictures the way that we should respond to Jesus.
-What this woman did is a miniature picture of the gospel itself.
-That is why it is so important that this story has become part of the gospel message.
+What this woman did is a miniature picture of the gospel.
+That is why this story is so important that it has become part of the gospel message.
 It can help us explain the nature of the gospel.

 A powerful devotion